divyamrastogi/smart-binge/content/posts/2017-10-09--cashews/index.md

 ---
 title: Cashew
-category: "myths"
+category: "Myths"
 cover: jenn-kosar-437311-unsplash.jpg
 author: anupreksha rastogi
 ---

 Since our childhood, we have been fond of this Cashew Nut.
-While it leaves us with a sweet taste, there are many myths around Kaju or Cashew being bad for your health.
+While it leaves us with a sweet taste, there are many Myths around Kaju or Cashew being bad for your health.

 LETS BREAK THEM TODAY....